 If you have only been focusing on becoming FI and thought it was your life purpose, it’s NOT!
 You need to find your purpose and it has nothing to do with money.
-And if you don’t believe me, wait until you are FI when you will understand what I mean.
-What’s next for you then?
+And if you don’t believe me, wait until you become FI and you will understand what I meant.
+What will be next for you then?

 Do I Really Have Enough?

 Even once you unquestionably reach FI (I am not talking about 5 or 10 millions here but still a very decent amount of money!), sometimes you still wonder if it is enough.
 What if there is a market crash?
 What if the price of real estate in my area plummets?
 What if all my tenants become tenants from hell?
 What if I become disable?
 What if, what if, what if…?